m-raafat-abdelkader/Car-Rental-System/README.md

 ## Features

-- Users can rent cars and ensure that rented cars cannot be rented again until they are returned.
+- Users can rent cars and ensure that they cannot be rented again until they are returned.
 - Different API endpoints to handle users, cars, and rentals efficiently.
 - Special API endpoints to filter cars based on various criteria.